cheungbx/fridgemon/README.md

 Or you can adjust the source code and clieck "->" to recompile and upload again.

-Once wifi is successfully connected, you will see the message like the one below Connecting to: homewifissid
+Once wifi is successfully connected, you will see the message like the one below Connecting to: yourwifissid
 ...........WiFi connected at: 192.168.1.113

 Then you can login to your MQTT account in adafruit.io to view the dashboard and the feeds.
 And create charts for the feeds and buttons for the light switch and upgrade.
-Then test the other features.
+Then test the other feature

-*/